 "You can look the world over and you won't find a man like this!"

 Taken at face value, Bob's description of Verdugo's titular character is apt, but praise that is way too faint.
-The PANAMA SAL star was still at the height of her appeal, with some rather priceless reactions to our photo-snapping protagonist as he attempts to make their dealings a "howling" success.
+The PANAMA SAL star was still at the height of her appeal, proving to be a great reactor to our photo-snapping protagonist as he attempts to make their dealings a "howling" success.
 She references his pointed ears, rebuffs him consistently, is wise to him from the get-go, and consistently about three steps ahead of the indomitable wolf.
 And yet, she chooses to go out with him anyway.
 That might be the biggest stretch in an episode chock full of them.
-At least Cummings and Verdugo are very funny together: she returned later in the season for Bob Helps Von Zell, which (you guessed it) also had a special guest star, with producer George Burns' long-time announcer playing himself.
+At least Cummings and Verdugo are very funny together: she returned later in the season for a two parter, Bob Helps Martha and Bob Helps Von Zell, which also had producer George Burns' long-time announcer playing himself.